attack-monkey/hypereduce/README.md

 # hypeReduce 2.0

-**hypeReduce is a Simple yet Powerful State-management & Data-flow Library for the Browser & Node**
+**hypeReduce is a simple yet powerful State-Management & Data-Flow Library for JS / TS - Browser & Node**

 ----